jmreidy/voltron-migrator/README.md

 1. via a configuration file that will be required.
-The config file must return an object with a `database` property, which itself exposes a hash of the following properties: database, host, port, type, user (optional), password (optional).
+The config file must return an object with a `database` property, which itself exposes a hash of the following properties: name, host, port, type, user (optional), password (optional).

 2. via explicit values on the command line.
-The following properties are required: database, host, port, type.
+The following properties are required: name, host, port, type.
 User and password are optional.

 V-M assumes that your migrations are included in `.\migrations`, but you can change that via a CLI argument.